bigbadcyborg/ai-cancer-treatment/README.md

-My goal is to develop this ai model in a way that i can implement other types of queries such as advice referencing The Bible
+My goal is to develop this ai model in a way that i can implement other types of queries such as advice referencing The Bible and other material